Sebskyo/OneeChan/README.md

 OneeChan
 ====

 OneeChan is a userscript that functions on top of 4chan X and allows you to customize the site with various functions, themes and mascots.
+Mascots are not obligatory and can be changed or disabled altogether.
 Originally developed by [seaweedchan](https://github.com/seaweedchan), this fork adds compability with various 4chan X versions and more custom options.
+See [screenshots](#screenshots).

 ##[Click to Install](https://nebukazar.github.io/OneeChan/builds/OneeChan.user.js)